Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

 We note that Eq.~\eqref{eq:finPsi0}, and the corresponding result of Ref.~\cite{Christodoulou:2002}, are different from the peeling violation predicted in Ref.~\cite{Damour:1985cm}.
 While both originate from the early-time ($t\to -\infty$) behavior of the quadrupole of the source,

-the peeling violation of Ref.~\cite{Damour:1985cm} depends on the $A_{i j}$ and that of Ref.~\cite{Christodoulou:2002} depends on $B_{i j}$.\footnote{We would like to thank T. Damour for extensive discussion on this point.} We expect that the result of Ref.~\cite{Damour:1985cm} also originates from external gravitons in the Coulomb region.
+the peeling violation of Ref.~\cite{Damour:1985cm} depends on the $A_{i j}$ and that of Ref.~\cite{Christodoulou:2002} depends on $B_{i j}$.
+We expect that the result of Ref.~\cite{Damour:1985cm} also originates from external gravitons in the Coulomb region.
 In particular, a dimensional analysis argument paralleling the one outlined at the beginning of this section suggests that a further source of peeling violation could be the subleading term in the soft-exchange region ($\sim \kk^0$), which we have not considered in our analysis.
 An alternative origin of the peeling violating terms of Ref.~\cite{Damour:1985cm} could be terms in the Weyl tensor that are nonlinear in the metric fluctuations, in particular terms that depend on the linearized Schwarzschild metric of \emph{both} incoming particles.
 We leave these for a future investigation.

 The calculation leading to Eq.~\eqref{eq:finPsi0} provides the necessary ingredients for the evaluation of the $\Psi_1$ NP scalar.
 The result, to leading order in the PN expansion, is

 Unlike $\Psi_0$, for which the breakdown of the peeling property involved a power-like enhancement, $\Psi_0\sim 1/\r^4$, over the expected behavior in Eq.~\eqref{eq:sachssmooth}, the $\Psi_1$ NP scalar is only logarithmically-enhanced.
 Such an enhancement was discussed for generic polyhomogeneous solutions of Einstein's equations in Ref.~\cite{Geiller:2024ryw}.